-New Mexico gambling laws does not directly address licensed offshore online gambling sites.
+New Mexico gambling laws do not directly address licensed offshore online gambling sites.
 However, Federal gambling laws do not prohibit playing on licensed offshore online gambling sites.
-That being said, we must acknowledge that there are also no state laws which legalize the operation of an NM-based online gambling site.
+That being said, we must acknowledge that there are also no state laws that legalize the operation of an NM-based online gambling site.

 Gambling is a misdemeanor crime in New Mexico.
 New Mexico gambling law has a hyper broad definition of gambling.
 Under New Mexico gambling law, gambling refers to:

 - making a bet or

 - going to a place to make a bet or

 - acquiring supplies to run a lottery or

 Gambling existed in New Mexico long before the European settlers reached the area.
 Today, Isleta in the Rio Grande Valley was a well-known gambling center.
 The first racetrack in the state was built after the Second World War and many more tracks were built for quarter horse racing making the state a primary horse race track destination in the United States.

 New Mexico Social Gambling Laws